SAP/fundamental-styles/docs/pages/components/select.md

 {% include display-component.html component=select-sizes %}

 ## Two Columns
-Second column can be used, to add some general information about item, or shortcuts.
+The `Select` component can be customized by adding additional information in additional columns.

 {% capture two-col %}
 <label class="fd-form-label">